Ronald Schill: Since 2004

 In fall 2004, Schill emigrated to Cuba.

 In late 2006, Hamburg Police issued a search warrant for him, as he is to testify as a witness in front of a Hamburg state parliament board of inquiry.
 As of December 2006, Schill was thought to be in the Rio de Janeiro area.
 In December 2007 he appeared in Itzehoe and was ordered to testify in front of the aforementioned board.

 In March 2008, the German tabloid Bild reported that they were in possession of a video showing Schill consuming cocaine in Brazil.
 In the video he stated that as a judge he had regularly meted out harsher punishments to blacks, whom he disliked intensely.
 He also stated that his first cocaine test in 2001 yielded a positive result, but a retest with a less sensitive method then gave the desired negative result.
 Excerpts of this video were made available on YouTube.

+Since 2014, Schill has appeared in inexpensively produced TV reality shows on German cable channels.